 david.maier@worms.de

-A committee of five experts, from various artistic disciplines, will decide who will be awarded the Artist in Residence fellowships.
+A committee of five experts, from various artistic disciplines, will decide who will be invited as Artist in Residence for 2024.

 The committee’s decision is final and incontestable.
-Applicants will be informed by August 1, 2021.
+Applicants will be informed about the results by November 2023.

 Further information: